kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Ensembling</span>
         <span class="tag is-success is-light">CART</span>
     </div>
-    <p>Decision tree is a very unique algorithm in Machine Learning.
-Some say it is simply if-else commands, which isn’t necessarily wrong.
+    <p>Decision trees are simple and interpretable algorithms for regression and classification.
 We will talk about what they are, how to use them, as well as bagging and random forests to improve the performance of decision tree models.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">